Have you ever wondered why thyme is one of the most popular herbs to grow in the garden? Well, I’ve got you covered.

 Companion Planting with Thyme

-Thyme makes an excellent companion plant in the vegetable garden since the flowers attract pollinators of all kinds.
+Thyme makes an excellent companion plant in the vegetable garden, as its flowers attract a wide range of pollinators.
 Bees, butterflies, and many other insects will flock to your thyme plants when they are in full bloom.

-It also has insect repelling properties and will deter cabbage months.
+It also has insect-repelling properties and will deter cabbage moths.
 This makes thyme a perfect companion for broccoli, Brussels sprouts, cabbage, and kale that can otherwise become targets of this garden pest.

 See Companion Planting With Thyme to find all the other ways growing thyme can improve the health of other garden plants.